Key tax factors for efficient cross-border business and investment involving Greece.

 The standard corporate income tax rate is 29 percent

-A 10 percent dividend WHT applies on distributed profits.
-An exemption from dividend WHT may apply if the EU Parent-Subsidiary Directive applies (based on the conditions mentioned below for inbound dividends) or could be reduced based on available double tax treaties.
+A 15 percent dividend WHT applies on distributed profits.
+An exemption from dividend WHT is available if the EU Parent-Subsidiary Directive applies (based on the conditions mentioned below for inbound dividends) or could be reduced based on available double tax treaties.
 The EU Directive applies in relation to outbound dividends paid to EU entities if the following two conditions are met by the EU Parent Company:

 A 15 percent WHT applies (exemption applies subject to certain conditions).